signebedi/signebedi.github.io/_posts/2025-03-12-how-i-take-notes.md

 #### d. python snippets and other automations

+{% details WARNING %}
-WARNING: the following section includes advanced techniques.
+The following section includes advanced techniques.
 Continue at your own peril.
+{% enddetails %}

 Sometimes, it’s useful to generate groups of notes ahead of time.
 For example, if you receive a course syllabus that lists the topics and readings for each day of class, then you can use that to generate a list of notes before the first day of class.
 This also reduces administrative complexity as the semester progresses by allowing you to create a structure of notes beforehand that you can fill in as you go.
 Let’s say you want to implement this using python.
 You can start by creating a dictionary of course dates, as in the snippet below.
 I typically use the class dates as keys for this dictionary, though you’re free to restructure this however you choose.